 Christine C. Wood

 Chris Wood is the Program Director and Bookkeeper for WFLO.
 Her responsibilities include scheduling announcers, arranging programming on WFLO AM and FM, producing commercials, and part-time sales.
-She can be heard on WFLO FM hosting the Wednesday edition of The Morning Show, as a co-host of the Call Flo Radio Show, and on Monday, Tuesday, Wednesday and Friday as hostess of The Trading Post Hotline on AM 870.
+She can be heard on WFLO FM hosting the Wednesday edition of The Morning Show, and as a co-host of the Call Flo Radio Show.
 Contact her directly at email@example.com.

 Christopher Brochon is the Station Manager and on-site engineer, and is WFLO’s jack of all trades.
 His duties cover everything from writing ad copy to repairing the plumbing.
 He is also a co-host on the Call Flo Radio Show, and on-air personality when his services are required.
-Outside of work, he is the Publicity and Box Office Manager for the Longwood University Theatre Department and on the executive committee of the Farmville Area Chamber of Commerce board, and an at large member of the Farmville/Prince Edward Friends of the Library board.
+Outside of work, he is the Publicity and Box Office Manager for the Longwood University Theatre Department and on the executive committee of the Farmville Area Chamber of Commerce board.
 He spends the rest of his time reading, gardening, restoring his ’67 MG, and attempting to garner as much knowledge as is humanly possible.
 Contact him directly at firstname.lastname@example.org.

 John Staton III